- University >

 The production of the future - transparent, responsive, networked and self-regulating

-prof Dr. Christian Überall, THM Department of Mathematics, Natural Sciences and Computer Science -
+Prof. Dr. Christian Überall, THM Department of Mathematics, Natural Sciences and Computer Science -

 Opportunities and challenges in dealing with digitization - a field report